wylie/peterthibeault/README.md

 ![News: New](https://raw.githubusercontent.com/wylie/peterthibeault/gh-pages/images/news-new.png)

+You have a **Stats** section showing you how many **News** stories you have added.

+Below the **Stats** section is a text area.
+This is where you will type in your new **News** story.

+Below the text area are two buttons, a Save button and a Cancel button.
 By default the Save button is disabled.
-When you start to type a **News** story into the text area the Save button will be enabled.
-When you are finished with the new story just click the green Save button and your story will be added
+When you start to type a **News** story into the text area the Save button will be enabled and turn green.
+The Cancel button is always active and when clicked will clear the text area of any text you've written in it.

+When you are finished typing in your new **News** story just click the green Save button and your story will be saved.

 ![News: New - Added](https://raw.githubusercontent.com/wylie/peterthibeault/gh-pages/images/news-new-added.png)

 After you save the new **News** story it will appear in the **Old News** Section as the first item and have a green border.
-It will also be on the **Homepage** displayed as the first **News** story in the **News** section.

 ![News: Old - First](https://raw.githubusercontent.com/wylie/peterthibeault/gh-pages/images/news-old-first.png)